Skip Navigation Links

 castle, had forfeited his estates as a consequence Irish War of 1641.

-A descendant, another Edmond, held conciderable property situated in and around Carrigtwohill, with his principle residence
+A descendant, another Edmond, held conciderable property situated in and around Carrigtwohill, with his principal residence

 being Anngrove, formally known as Ballinsperig, with further property interests in Queenstown “the Cove of Cork”.